Best remineralizing gum in 2026: 7 picks ranked by ingredient honesty

 EU buyer, want the deepest active stack

 Go Minvelle.
-Nano-HAp + xylitol + mastic, free EU shipping, 30-day return.
+Nano-HAp + xylitol + mastic, free shipping over €29, 30-day return.

 US buyer, want nano-HAp, no egg allergen